rsksmart/devportal-1.0/guides/rif-relay/integrate.md

 Worker accounts must always have some minimum balance to pay gas for the transaction.
 These balances can be managed by implementing a replenishment strategy.
 The Relay Manager can use the strategy to top off a relay worker's account when the balance gets too low.

 We provide a default implementation for a replenishment strategy.
-Relay solution integrators can implement their own replenish strategy.
+RIF Relay solution integrators can implement their own replenish strategy.

 To implement and use your own replenish strategy: